SUP Surfing Gear Guide

 Most SUP boards have enough volume to support the weight of the paddler (determined by height, weight, physical shape of the paddler).
 However, some SUP surfboards are sub-volume and will sink unless the paddler is paddling.
 This will allow for more performance on the waves but offer a challenge to stand in the water in between sets.

-Whichever it is, the volume of a board can be an important number to know when shopping or demoing a board.
+- Volume: The volume of a board can be an important number to know when shopping or demoing a board.
+Boards with lower volume are more agile but require better balance and skill.

 Due to these size restrictions, SUP surfboards do not paddle as well on flatwater because of their decreased size and pointy noses (plus higher amounts of rocker).